michaelruocco/burger-promo/README.md

 ## Overview

-This repo contains a toy implementation for a backend promotion API where each promo can be used exactly once per account and has a max number of claims available.
+This repo contains a toy implementation for a backend promo API where each promo can be used exactly once per account and has a max number of claims available.

 ## Useful Commands